markovmodel/graphtime/README.md

 ### Installation

-Clone this repository and install using
+Clone this repository and test
+`python setup.py test`

+If succesfull install using
 `python setup.py install`

-to test you installation you can run

-`python -m unittest graphtime/test/dmrf_test.py`

 ### Issues and bugs
 If you are having problems using this library or discover any bugs please get in touch through the issues section on the `graphtime` github repository.
 For bug reports please provide a reproducable example.